Virtual Events

 Florence Chiang, PhD, focuses on research to develop and translate computational neuroimaging methods to identify and implement imaging biomarkers of disease progression and treatment response in multiple sclerosis and other neurodegenerative diseases.
 She is an assistant professor at the O’Donnell Brain Institute at UT Southwestern.

-Psychosis Risk and Resilience During Adolescence: Insights from Women’s Neurodevelopment
+Psychosis Risk and Resilience During Adolescence: Insights From Women’s Neurodevelopment

 Katherine Damme, PhD, researches the adolescent brain, including pathways of risk for psychopathology and ways to promote healthy neural and cognitive development.
 She is an assistant professor in the School of Behavioral and Brain Sciences and Center for Vital Longevity at UT Dallas.